Joe Hall (American football): Kansas State University

-By this point in the season, Hall had ran for 603 yards, leading the team.
+By this point in the season, Hall had run for 603 yards, leading the team.
 He only ran for 10 combined yards in the final two games, finishing the season with 613 rushing yards and six touchdowns, still good enough to lead the team, in addition to three receptions for 39 yards.
 In the classroom, Hall reportedly had "sub-par" grades, including several classes that were marked as "incomplete," and in January 2000 Hall dropped out and became academically ineligible to play football.
 Although his coach announced he was "making progress toward regaining his eligibility" in April, Hall ended up missing spring practice and in July was ruled out for the 2000 season.

 While not playing football in 2000 and early 2001, Hall got into legal trouble multiple times: in June 2000, he was arrested for carrying a concealed weapon; in November 2000, he was convicted for falsely reporting a crime; and in March 2001, he was convicted for driving on a suspended license.
 Later, with the help of coach Bill Snyder, Hall learned "accountability" and changed, saying that his past actions were "a childish act ... [but] I'm not a child anymore ...
 I'm past it."
 He worked on getting back eligibility and eventually was able to make the team, making his return in the second game of the season, where he ran for 30 yards in a 64–0 win against New Mexico State.

 Hall saw limited action as a runner and was mainly used as a blocker in 2001, only rushing for 251 yards on 39 carries (a 6.4 yards-per-carry average) while scoring three touchdowns.
 He had one of his best games against Louisiana Tech on November 17, running three times for 81 yards and a touchdown, including a 61-yard rush where he was downed at the one-yard-line, the longest rush of the season for Kansas State.
 He finished his two-season stint at Kansas State with 160 carries for 864 yards, scoring nine touchdowns while averaging 5.4 yards per carry.